 After meeting the “big guy” in person the train will whisk you back to the station where you will be invited to join us in the Spruce Point Chapel for a storybook reading.
 Then passengers head to the 1847 Boothbay Town Hall for more festivities.
 Inside guests will be treated to hot chocolate and homemade cookies while enjoying the G-scale model of the Museum’s own locomotive and a holiday themed layout under the Village’s Christmas tree.
 Children will also be invited to make a vintage-inspired holiday ornament to take home.

-NEW for 2017!
 Weather permitting the exhibits on the Museum’s lower campus will be open for exploring.
 Check out the vintage holiday display inside Harrington House.
 The grounds and activities will be open from 10:30 am – 4 pm.
 Activities may be enjoyed before or after your train ride.

 Can we bring our dogs?

 Although the Museum is very pet-friendly the rest of the year this is one event where we suggest that your four-legged family members stay home.